gazzamc/Milestone-Project-Two/README.md

 #### Structure
 As it's a game, I went with a start menu when first visiting the website.
-This menu/Dialog along with the other dialogs (Pause, Game Over Screen) are created using jQuery and is dynamically added to the index.html, as you select the character/map these also get added to the index.html (both css/html).
+This menu/Dialog along with the other dialogs (Pause, Game Over Screen) are created using jQuery UI and is dynamically added to the index.html, as you select the character/map these also get added to the index.html (both css/html).
 I wanted to keep the index.html as minimal as possible, It only holds the players UI, default CSS files, scripts and templates for the different game elements.